-6.17.1 Workforce and Working Hours
+6.18.1 Workforce and Working Hours

 It is likely that a considerable number of construction and site management personnel would be required; however this would be dependent on the structure and size of the contract packages.
-Construction is expected to be undertaken over a period of up to three years subject to the availability of future funding.
+Construction is expected to be undertaken over a period of up to three years subject to future funding.